 All those years I could have been spending with my mother and father, were spent in the cult, far away from home.
 I basically wrote them off–the family that cared about me–for a counterfeit family that was only contingent on my staying in.
 So what am I left with today?
-My parents who loved me are dead; my sister (in a nearby city) is not as close to me as she was many years ago before I joined.
-(The relationship slowly went downhill because I didn’t maintain it.)
+My parents who loved me are dead; my entire family is now dead.
 When I think about how much closer we all could have been if I hadn’t gotten sidetracked with Herbert Armstrong’s lies, it causes me so much sadness.
 I threw away the most important thing I had, and that was my family.
 In some ways I blame myself because I didn’t appreciate them as I should have.
 I was young, confident, thinking I had all the answers.
 Now it’s all so clear what I had.

 My mother and father never stopped loving me and stayed in contact through letters all those years.
 I chose the Feast of Tabernacles over taking trips to visit them and then I thought “they” were the ones being selfish when they complained that I hadn’t been back to see them in years, but always went to our “church meetings” regularly.
 After I moved back home, I still rarely visited them.
 How much pain I must have caused them I will never know.